 - There is a small difference between back and lay odds.

 Liquidity refers to how much money is being matched on a market.
-Betting exchange markets need a lot of liquidity to produce competitive odds.
+Betting exchange markets need a lot of liquidity to produce competitive odds and large bet sizes.
 For that reason they display how much has already been matched on a market and individual selections.

-When you bet a lot on a particular sport or league at an exchange you will get a feel for how much liquidity a market needs for the odds to be competitive.
-If there is not enough liquidity for good odds you will need to set your own.
+When you bet a lot on a particular sport or league at an exchange, you will get a feel for how much liquidity a market needs for the odds to be competitive.
+If there is not enough liquidity for good odds you will need to set your own by putting up an unmatched bet.

 Trading and hedging